CHEN-Zhihan/JPoker/README.md

-# COMP3402
+# JPoker

-This is the client-server JPoker project for the course COMP3402, system architecture and distributed computing @ HKU.
+This is the client-server JPoker project for the system architecture and distributed computing course @ HKU.

 DO NOT COPY MY CODE FOR YOUR ASSIGNMENT OR CONDUCT ANY KIND OF PLAGIARISM.